ngoctd314/learning/database/mysql/official docs/8. optimization/8.2. optimization sql statements/optimizing select statements/o. ORDER BY Optimization.md

 # ORDER BY Optimization

-This section describes when MySQL can use an index to satisfy an ORDER BY clause, the filesort operation used when an index cannot be used.
+This section describes when MySQL can use an index to satisfy an ORDER BY clause, the filesort operation used when an index cannot be used, and execution plan information available from the optimizer about ORDER BY.

 ## Use of Indexes to Satisfy ORDER BY